davissekai/Von-Neumann-Computer-Sim/README.md

 ## Contributing

-We welcome contributions!
-Feel free to:
+We welcome contributions - feel free to:
 - Report bugs
 - Suggest new features
 - Improve documentation